Iranian Cyberwarfare History and Capabilities

 Notes and Links:

-As with our previous vide on Israel, it’s difficult to judge the impartiality and factualness of many websites describing Iranian capabilities.
+As with our previous video about Israel, it’s difficult to judge the impartiality and factualness of many websites describing Iranian capabilities.
 We will thus stick to Wikipedia unless there’s something better – we tend to trust most US or European government agencies’ and mainstream vendors’ analysis, and certain reputable news sites unless there is a compelling reason not to do so.

 We lean a lot on “the usual suspects” such as the BBC, The Guardian, the Council on Foreign Relations, and particularly, Wikipedia; yes, we know you’re not supposed to do that.
 As always, do your own homework and draw your own conclusions, we’re not here to push a narrative.